ChrisPappalardo/django-chime/README.rst

 Views
 ~~~~~

-To allow users to access the `django_chime` views, you will need to add a path
+To allow users to access the django-chime views, you will need to add a path
-declaration to `urlpatterns` in your project `urls.py` like so:
+declaration to :literal:`urlpatterns` in your project :literal:`urls.py` like so:

 .. code-block:: python